anebz/finance/book-financial-freedom-sabatier.md

 If you need help, hire a fee-only financial advisor for a few hours to help you set up accounts, who charge on an hour basis or project basis, no AUM assets under management because they charge on investment basis.

-The financial advisor should be fiduciary, legally required to advise you in your best interest.
+The financial advisor should be **fiduciary**, legally required to advise you in your best interest.

-Alternatively, work with low fee robo advisors like vanguard personal advisor services, betterment, wealthfront.
+Alternatively, work with low fee robo advisors like vanguard personal advisor services, Betterment, or Wealthfront.

 ### 10.1.
 Separate short-term and long-term investing goals

 Invest in stocks/bonds for long-term, cash, CDs or bonds for short-term.

 ### 10.2.
-Find out how much money do you hve to invest?
+Find out how much money do you have to invest

 ### 10.3.
 Determine your target asset allocation